Replication Strategies

 def reconcile_vertex(self, vertex_id: str) -> bool:

-"""Verify vertex exists in both storage and index.
-Trigger refresh if missing."""
+"""Verify a vertex exists in both storage and index.
+Force a refresh only

 try: